Lianowar/cv/index.md

   development
 - [Funrise.io](https://funrise.io) - develop backend and lead
   the development team (exclude blockchain contracts part)
+- [LOOKY](https://looky.com) - From scratch to post-production, architect and lead of backend development

 And some other projects that not public available or in progress now